tus/tus.io/implementations.md

 ### Server-side

 - [tusd](https://github.com/tus/tusd)
-A standalone server written in go to handle resumable file uploads using the tus protocol
+A stand-alone server written in go to handle resumable file uploads using the tus protocol